BridgeGC/BridgeGC/README.md

 We design three components in BridgeGC to efficiently profile, allocate, and reclaim annotated data objects.

 ## Precise Data Object Profiler
-The profiler is designed to identify data objects and track the life cycles of data objects through annotations, it processes `@DataObj` and `System.Deadpoint()` annotations at the runtime to inform the garbage collector of allocation and reclaimable time of data objects.
+The profiler is designed to identify data objects and track the life cycles of data objects through annotations, it processes `@DataObj` and `System.Reclaim()` annotations at the runtime to inform the garbage collector of allocation and reclaimable time of data objects.

 ## Memory-Efficient Label-Based Allocator
 The allocator separates the storage of data objects and normal objects in data pages and normal pages, and tackles the problem of space balance by dynamic page allocation.
 To distinguish data objects readily at the GC level, the allocator labels them using colored pointer.